The Camp Nou is the Fútbol Club Barcelona stadium, and it hosts the matches of one of the city’s football clubs.

 As soon as you enter the premises you will feel like a true FC Barcelona player!

 La Liga and Copa del Rey matchdays: The tour is closed for the whole day.
-You may only visit the Museum (Trophy Room, History, Messi Area, Trophies of the various sections) and a panoramic view of the stadium until three hours before the start of the match.
+You may only visit the FC Barcelona Museum and a panoramic view of the stadium until three hours before the start of the match.

 Champions League matchdays: The day before and on the day of the match, the Tour is closed for the whole day.
-You may only visit the Museum (Trophy Room, History, Messi Area, Trophies of the various sections) and a panoramic view of the stadium until 15:00.
+You may only visit the FC Barcelona Museum and a panoramic view of the stadium until 15:00.

 This article is part of a complete guide about Barcelona where you can read all the information you need to plan your trip to this popular destination in Spain.